A Purple/Green Striped, Beefsteak, Indeterminate, Open Pollinated tomato

 Ananas Noire has a rich flavour (in common with many black tomatoes) and is extremely juicy.
 It is very similar in both appearance and flavour to Aunt Ruby’s German Green.

-We only grew it in 2014 when it significantly outperformed Aunt Ruby’s German Green (which did particularly badly that year) but like many green tomatoes, we find deciding when they are ripe “challenging” and where space is limited, other (orange and pink) varieties tend to be our choice.
+We grew it in 2014 & 2015 and it significantly outperformed Aunt Ruby’s German Green (which did particularly badly each year) but like many green tomatoes, we find deciding when they are ripe “challenging” and where space is limited, other (orange and pink) varieties tend to be our choice.
+(Since we originally wrote this, we’ve found that the “squeeze test” is best, if the fruit has a slight “give” its ripe even if it needs secateurs to take it off the plant).

 - Fruit Type: Beefsteak